MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-database-backups-azure-sql-database.md

 [!INCLUDE [Azure SQL Database](../../includes/applies-to-version/asdb.md)]

-  Returns information about all active backups ofa  database in a [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)] server.
+  Returns information about backups of a databases in a [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)] server.

 > [!NOTE]